sebuloan/NM377_Kerberos-Clan/README.md

 APK available in output folder.
 It can be installed to get the output as shown in screenshot

-## Build
+## Code Build

-Code available in that path
+Main code available in that path WWW.
+Built using Cesiumjs,nodejs,npm.